Steel Floors: 1961 MGA Mark II Roadster – Sold!

 We’ve always loved the Morris Garages’ (better known simply as “MG”) MGA as it bridged the gap between the antiquated design of the TF and the modern-at-the-time MGB when it launched in 1962.
-The 1961 Mark II MGA we found just listed here on Craigslist in North Tonawanda, New York currently has an asking price of $19,750.
+The 1961 Mark II MGA we found on Craigslist in North Tonawanda, New York currently has an asking price of $19,750.
 Relying on the Hagerty Insurance Online Valuation Tool as a guide shows the current caretaker has his MGA priced less than halfway between the #2 “Excellent” appraisal of $30,400 and the #3 “Good” estimate of $16,400.
-If you are serious about purchasing this MGA, you can the seller Greg at (716) 913-7938.

 MG produced the MGA from 1955 through 1962 before being replaced by the venerable MGB.
 For 1961 MG launched a late-cycle refresh called the Mark II.
 The engine size was increased again to 1622 cc and the cylinder head was also revised with larger valves and re-engineered combustion chambers.
 Horsepower increased to 90 bhp.
 It also had a higher ratio 4:1 rear axle, which made for more relaxed high-speed driving.
 An inset grille and Morris Mini tail lamps appearing horizontally below the deck lid were the most obvious visual changes.

-We like this MGA as its a driver-quality example in a great color combination you can honestly enjoy as the eleven year old frame off restoration likely makes this car feel and perform better than new while lowering road noise.
-We also like the replacement of the original wood floor boards with welded in steel.
+We like this MGA as its a driver-quality example in a great color combination you can honestly enjoy as the eleven-year-old frame off restoration likely makes this car feel and perform better than new while lowering road noise.
+We also like the replacement of the original wood floor boards with welded steel.
 Good luck with the purchase!

 Here’s the seller’s description: